MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/service-tutorial-build-machine-learning-model.md

 ## Create a dataflow with the input data

-Create a dataflow with input data by taking the following steps.
+Create a dataflow with input data by following these steps.

 ### Get data